-Experimental AI-generated summary referencing Polymarket data · UpdatedHow many Tornadoes in the US in March?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedHow many Tornadoes in the US in March?

 How many Tornadoes in the US in March?